Back

 OpenAI Realtime17.9%6.1%69.6%6.4%Neutral

-• Three baselines are negative-skewed; three are neutral-skewed.
+• Three baselines are negative-skewed; four are neutral-skewed.
 None is positive-skewed.

 • Two models with similar aggregate accuracy can create different product risks if one over-predicts negative affect and another over-predicts neutral delivery.